Inside the SonicJS Plugin Architecture: A Deep Dive

 Key Stats:

-magic-link-auth,easy-mdx,tinymce-plugin,email-templates-plugin) - 25+ named hook events across app, request, auth, content, media, plugin, admin, and DB lifecycles
+- 25+ named hook events across app, request, auth, content, media, plugin, admin, and DB lifecycles

-- 5 lifecycle methods per plugin:
+- Key lifecycle entry points per plugin:

 If you've used SonicJS plugins from the admin UI, you've seen the friendly side: a toggle, a settings page, and the feature lights up.
 This post is the unfriendly tour β the side most CMS docs gloss over.
 We're opening the hood on how @sonicjs-cms/core actually loads, registers, validates, and fires plugins on every request.